Conditions

 System variable

-variable which is a system variable that stores the communication channel.
+variable, which is a system variable that stores the communication channel.

-So, if the user greets the assistant through WhatsApp, they receive the response with the carousel.
-Otherwise, they receive the text message response, as shown above.
+So, if the user greets the assistant through WhatsApp, they receive the response with the carousel

 or cash

-, the response is the appropriate.
+, the response is appropriate.
 Otherwise, the assistant tells the user what the available payment methods are.

 Tags